 To service the seal plate, intermediate, bearings, or drive assembly, the pump end must be removed from the base.
-See Figure 1, and remove the hardware (48, 49, and 50) securing the pump casing to the base.
+See Figure 1, and remove the hardware (55, 56, and 57) securing the pump casing to the base.

 Remove the nuts (11) securing the pump casing (1) to the intermediate, and separate the assemblies by pulling straight away.
 Remove the casing gaskets (9).
 If shims have been used under the mounting feet to level the pump casing, tag and tie these shims.
-Remove the grease cup and piping (12, 13, and 14) from the seal plate (31) and remove the seal plate.
+Remove the air vent and piping (12, 13, and 14) and bottle oiler and piping (66, 67 and 68) from the seal plate (31) and remove the seal plate.
+Press the oil seal (71) from the seal plate.